msstate-dasi/csb/neo4j-plugins/subgraph-isomorphism/README.md

 ### Parameters:

-patternLabel: the Neo4j database label of the query graph
+patternLabel (String): the Neo4j database label of the pattern graph

-targetLabel: the Neo4j database label of the target graph. if use "All", all nodes in the dataset will be calculated
+targetLabel (String): the Neo4j database label of the target graph.
+If the empty string `""` is used, all nodes except nodes with patternLabel in the database will be analyzed.

-parallelFactor: define the size of the thread pool.
+parallelFactor (Long): define the size of the thread pool.
 The number of threads in the pool is parallelFactor*NumberofCores.

 ### Return: